michelleboisson/Drag-Drop-Video-Editor/README.md

 A drag and drop video player.
 Connect videos visually to determine the sequence.
+(Chrome, please)

 # WHAT IT DOES
 You can: